squid-cache/squid-cache.github.io/docs/SquidLogo.md

 ---
-categories: ReviewMe
-published: false
 ---
 As of 2008, the Squid project has settled for a new logo.
 Here you can find a sample of other applicants.

-Thanks to all who contributed\!
+Thanks to all who contributed!

 |                                                                                                                              |
 | ---------------------------------------------------------------------------------------------------------------------------- |